 - Ben Greenfield and Fit Bottomed Girls both showed how important it is that your content output is high.
 Hundreds and thousands of articles, reviews, podcast episodes, and videos.
 Persistence is key.

-- Jessi Kneeland showed us why you need to create your perfect client avatar and market your content directly to them, even if it alienates others.
+- Jessi Kneeland showed us why you must create your perfect client avatar and market your content directly to them, even if it alienates others.

-Not all of these fit blogs follow the same paths to success, and you do not need to have a perfect website to succeed.
+Not all these fit blogs follow the same paths to success, and you do not need a perfect website to succeed.